At the crossroads of digital technology and social justice.

 Movement Building

-MDF is a vital connecter between grantees, funders, companies and allies in a rapidly changing field.
-We bring diverse people and organizations together – helping to broaden approaches to advocacy, organizing and problem-solving – to develop winning strategies and build support for tech policies that promote basic rights and freedoms.
+MDF is a vital connector among grantees, funders, and allies in a rapidly changing field.
+We bring diverse people and organizations together – helping to broaden approaches to advocacy, organizing and problem-solving – to develop winning strategies and build support for tech policies that promote digital rights, racial equity and justice.

 Leadership Development

-MDF believes that technologists on staff can help advocacy groups investigate new challenges and identify novel ways of confronting injustice in the digital age.
-To support leadership development, MDF matches public interest technologists with advocacy organizations through the Ford-MDF Technology Exchange Matching Fund and the PhDX university fellowship program.
+MDF believes that having technologists on staff can help advocacy groups investigate new challenges and identify novel ways of confronting injustice in the digital age.
+Since 2017, MDF has participated in the incubation of public interest technology as a field through our Tech Exchange program, which matches public interest technologists with civil society groups around the world.

 • Research & Policy Development